 Children’s Educational Plan and Options:

-The successful applicant(s) will receive a full compensation package with the expectation that once appointed, efforts will be made to raise a portion of support costs through the applicant’s network of friends and family, sending church, or other resources.
-Cost information will be made available upon application.
-Training and coaching in fund-raising are available.
+The successful applicant(s) will receive a full compensation package with the expectation that, once appointed, efforts will be made to raise a portion of support costs through the applicant’s network of friends, family, local church, or other resources.
+Information on support costs will be made available upon application.
+Training and/or coaching in fundraising is available.

-Applicants should be aware that serving in the international world often requires a higher degree of grace and flexibility.
+Applicant(s) should be aware that serving in the international world often requires a higher degree of grace and flexibility.
 For example, overseas teams can be suddenly and unexpectedly impacted by illness, government decisions, financial realities, team changes, or other factors beyond the team’s control.
 The challenge for applicants is that these factors can sometimes necessitate the sudden redefining of a position, which may take place before, during, or after the application/interview process has begun or is completed.